 To swim here, visitors must ask permission at the farm up the road.
-There is nearby camping at Hólmavík open from the 1st of May until the 9th of September, otherwise, the next closest spot is in Ísafjörður or Súðavík.
+Nearby camping at Hólmavík is open from the 1st of May until the 9th of September; otherwise, the next closest spot is in Ísafjörður or Súðavík.

 65.8822° N, 19.7365° W

 You can find this hot spring up in the northern region.
 The pool there today was built by the farmer who still lives on the land, Jon Eiriksson, but there has been a hot spring there for quite some time.
 Grettislaug is named after Grettir, a legendary Viking from the Icelandic Sagas who swam to this spot from the island Drangey across the water to the north and bathed in the spring while he recovered.

 Nowadays there is a campsite there with an indoor kitchen on site as well, and it’s a wonderfully remote spot to spend the evening in a camper.
 From the ring road, head north from Varmahlíð towards Sauðárkrókur on road 75, and then continue north on road 748.

 63.9830° N, 19.0670° W

 For those lucky enough to be travelling Iceland in a camper van during the summer, the highlands hold the most dramatic and exciting landscapes of the whole country.
 While they’re only accessible via 4x4 (rent a 4x4 camper from us), if you don’t have the necessary vehicle then don’t worry – you can catch the bus.
 If you’re doing that, it’s best to leave your camper van at the campsite in Hella.